LootCalc

 const pityRemaining = Math.max(500 - total, 0);

-Plan to open 120 purchased packs, 30 event packs, and earn 6 refund packs.
-On PC with +0.3% boost, probability = 1 − (1 − 0.014)^156 ≈ 88%.
+Worked example: plan to open 120 purchased packs, 30 event packs, and earn 6 refund packs.
+On PC with a +0.3% boost, probability = 1 − (1 − 0.014)^156 ≈ 88%.
 Pity remains 344 packs away, meaning you either continue saving or accept that you may not hit shards that season.
+Edge cases—cross-progression merges, missing refunds, double XP weekend logins that grant unexpected packs, and limited-time store bundles—should be documented so you can override inputs immediately and keep projections honest.
+Watch for the common budgeting mistakes too: resetting pity late, double-counting Twitch drops, ignoring platform base rates, assuming event bundles bypass pity, or failing to communicate the variance of RNG.
+Address them using the checklist below.

 Actionable Checklists & Governance